Docs

 expect(iter.isDone()).toBeTrue();

-Every execute...() call returns the same result shape you already know from
+Every execute...() call returns the same result shape as net.send(): a SendResultList.

-This also makes it easy to split one logical scenario into several assertions without inventing a second assertion API just for step-by-step execution.
+The same layout also supports splitting one scenario into several assertions without a separate assertion API for partial runs.

-If you need rollback or checkpoints together with partial execution, combine
+For rollback or checkpoints together with partial execution, combine testing.createTraceIterationCursor() with testing.saveSnapshot() and testing.loadSnapshot(), or see world state snapshots.

 Last updated on